tooooooooomy/functional-tester/README.md

     public function testIndex
     {
         $tester = new FunctionalTester();

         //set session used in your target product.
         $tester->setSession(['id' => 'hogehoge']);

+        //set your document root. you can also set as constructer 1st argument.
+        $tester->setDocumentRoot('/path/to/src');

-        //add includePath used in your target product.
+        //add include path used in your target product. you can also set as constructer 2st argument.
         $tester->addIncludePath(':/path/to/src');

         //you can call get or post method like http request